ComputationalPhysiology/oasisx/README.md

 Once you have DOLFINx installed, install a compatible version of Oasisx:

 - `python3 -m pip install oasisx` (compatible with version 0.7.2 of DOLFINx)
-- `python3 -m pip install git+https://github.com/computationalPhysiology/oasisx@main` (compatible with version 0.7.2 of DOLFINx)
+- `python3 -m pip install git+https://github.com/computationalPhysiology/oasisx@main` (compatible with version the main branch of DOLFINx)